p0sixninja/ATOM-BOT-Hosted-Edition/readme.md

 This version as it will fail upon running, if you want console output, you will need to host it yourself and get The ATOM Bot, Host It Yourself.

+This bot will accept the following commands,

+/stepupbot , steps the bot up to the dj spot /stepdownbot , ^ steps down
+/botvoteup , makes bot vote manually

 Be Sure to add your bots login information before running...